peter-wachira/AndroidTesting/README.md

 ## Architecture

 ### Implemented using Clean Architecture
-The following diagram shows the structure of this project with 3 layers:
+The application is built using MVVM architecture, the following diagram shows the structure of this project with 3 layers:
-- Presentation
-- Domain
-- Data

 <br>
 <p align="center">